robotology/robotology-superbuild/README.md

 git pull
 ~~~
 However, for running the equivalent of `git pull` on all the repositories managed by
-the robotology-superbuild, you have to execute in your build system the appropriate target.
+the robotology-superbuild, you have to run in your build system the appropriate target.
-To do this, make sure to be in the `build` directory of the `robotology-superbuild` and execute:
+To do this, make sure to be in the `build` directory of the `robotology-superbuild` and run:
 ~~~
 make update-all
 make